The LOGIC Home: How a More Attainable GO Logic Home Came to Life

 That led to a few non-negotiables:

+Mechanical systems.
 We kept the same level of mechanical performance and efficiency.
 Comfort, air quality, and resilience, including the ability to ride out a winter power outage, were not on the table for cutting.

+Finish quality and aesthetic.
 The finishes and overall design language are consistent with our other homes.
 We narrowed options and removed customization, but we did not downgrade materials.

-What we did give up:
+What we gave up:

 Full customization